4D-VLA: Spatiotemporal Vision-Language-Action Pretraining with Cross-Scene Calibration: Related works

 \textbf{Vision-language models} Recent advancements in vision-language models (VLMs) have significantly enhanced the integration of vision and language understanding across diverse domains.
 Models like Flamingo~\cite{alayrac2022flamingo}, LLAVA~\cite{liu2023llava}, and BLIP-2~\cite{li2023blip2} focus on aligning text and image feature spaces to facilitate effective image understanding.
 More recently, there has been growing interest in expanding language models to support multi-image inputs, enabling them to handle more complex tasks and real-world scenarios.
 For instance,~\cite{dettmers2022gpt3, bai2023qwenvl, chen2024internvl, chen2023videollm} utilize multi-image sequences to capture temporal and action-related dynamics across frames, providing robust video comprehension.
 In addition, some recent models have begun incorporating 3D information to bolster spatial reasoning, as seen in 3D-LLM~\cite{3d-llm} and Scene-LLM~\cite{fu2024scene}.
 These models leverage 3D inputs to enhance understanding of spatial relationships within a scene.
 However, none of these models explicitly integrate 4D spatiotemporal information to fully capture both spatial and temporal dynamics within the architecture.

 \textbf{Vision-language-action models} The vision-language-action (VLA) model represents a significant advancement in vision-language research, enabling more complex and interactive tasks aimed at facilitating real-world environment interactions. ~\cite{chi2023diffusionpolicy, huang2023voxposer, huang2024rekep} complete tasks by directly predicting trajectories.~\cite{wen2023any,bharadhwaj2024track2act,jiang2022vima, li2023vision, xu2024flow, huang2023embodied} predict the robot's current actions to enable closed-loop control, while~\cite{3d-vla, wu2023unleashing} enhance action prediction by training a world model to forecast future states.
+Some works~\cite{radosavovic2024humanoid,radosavovic2023robot} also drives VLA policies using simple concatenation of historical observations.

 Recent works leverage diverse robotic datasets from various scenes and robot types to pretrain models for better generalization in novel environments. ~\cite{rt12022arxiv, rt22023arxiv, open_x_embodiment_rt_x_2023, kim2024openvla} use the single image as input and are pretrained on large-scale datasets, while Octo~\cite{octo_2023} incorporates historical context and uses a diffusion head to predict the next $n$ actions.
 HPT~\cite{wang2024scaling} addresses the heterogeneity among different datasets by introducing dataset-specific parameters during pretraining to improve training efficiency.
 However, these methods overlook that the inefficiency in prior pretraining arises from insufficient input context, resulting in a high variance of the conditioned action distribution $A_t(\cdot)$ and ultimately hindering pretraining effectiveness.
 Our approach tackles this issue by introducing 4D information to mitigate coordinate system chaos and state chaos.
 This enables the model to learn meaningful action distributions from diverse datasets, thereby enhancing performance.